xdhmoore/PwshTestImports/README.md

 # PwshTestImports

-This is a project for trying a bunch of different module interdependencies, to see if the single psm1, multi ps1 module structure really works and if Pester cleans up everythng as expected.
+This is a project for trying a bunch of different module interdependencies.
+I've been experimenting with pwsh module structures with a single psm1 file, supported by many ps1 files internally.
+This project is to test some of the cases around this structure, specifically if Pester cleans up everything as expected.

 ### Running Tests